1 - Call Manhattan Active® API

 8. Next, under Capability config, we have a toggle button to enable/disable Client authentication.
 This setting depends on the type of OIDC you would like to create.

-Select ON if - the server-side clients perform browser logins and require client secrets when requesting for Access Token.
+Select ON if the server-side clients perform browser logins and require client secrets when requesting for an Access Token.

 This is the place where the browser redirects after a successful login.